Cynventria/SoulMeter_keyFile/README.md

 + Move the batch file to the same directory with soulMeter
 + Execute and follow instructions

+Batch file doesn't require update; Just run the same batch file next time when you want a update

 ## Update Manually
-+ Download the SWPkey.bin file above
++ Download the [SWPkey.bin](https://github.com/Cynventria/SoulMeter_keyFile/raw/main/SWPkey.bin) file above
 + Move it to the same directory with soulMeter and replace old one
 + Done